mikeharder/api-guidelines/graph/articles/collections.md

 ## 11. Collections of structural types (complex types or primitive types)

 Collections of entity types are generally preferable to collections of structual types because collections of structural types must be updated as a single unit, meaning that they are overwritten entirely by new contents, rather than be updated relative to the existing contents.
 Sometimes, structural collection properties are added to a type and then scenarios are discovered later that require a collection of entity types.
-In these cases, there are two options forward:

-### 11.1 Side-by-side collection properties

-If there's an entity type `foo` that has a collection of `bar`s:
+Take the following model with an entity type `foo` that has a collection of `bar`s:

 ```xml
 <EntityType Name="foo">